Story

 Excluded genres include, but are not limited to, pornography, talk shows, news, live sports events, game shows, reality television, and branded content.

-2. Current CV of Writer-Intern;
+• CV of the Writer-Intern;

-4. Current CV of the Mentor;
+• CV of the Mentor;

-5. Letter of Intent from Mentor;
+• Letter of intent from the Mentor;

-6. Credits of Mentor Production Company and related production companies.
+• Credits of Mentor Production Company and related production companies.

-The Story Department Internship Program is a competitive program.
 Applications will be reviewed taking the following criteria into consideration:

 • Skill level and experience of the Writer-Intern;

-• Skill level and experience of the proposed Showrunner, Senior Writer(s), and/or Senior Story Editor(s) from the Mentor Production Company;
+• Skill level and experience of the proposed Mentor(s) from the Mentor Production Company;

-• Proposed professional relationship between Writer-Intern and Showrunner, Senior Writers(s), and/or Senior Story Editors(s) from the Mentor Production Company;
+• Proposed professional relationship between Writer-Intern and Mentor(s) from the Mentor Production Company;

-• Proposed responsibilities to be undertaken by the Writer-Intern during the Story Department Internship; and Commitment of Mentor Production Company to independent film and television production in British Columbia.
+• The commitment of the Mentor Production Company to independent film and television production in British Columbia.

 ▸ I still have questions.
 Where can I get more information?